auriq/essentia_docs/index.rst

 The Essentia Platform
 ********************

-..
-While we do offer a single node version that can be run from a desktop, the power of Essentia lies in the cloud.

 Essentia is made to be run on the cloud, where we can spin up as many worker nodes as needed to scale to difficult problems.
-Currently Amazon and Microsoft clouds are supported.
+Currently the Amazon cloud is supported.
 Essentia can also be used for an on premise cluster; `contact us <mailto:essentia@auriq.com>`_ for details.
 We do offer a single node version that can be run from a desktop; however, the power of Essentia lies in the cloud.
+You can install this single node version of Essentia on an Azure Linux VM if you want to run Essentia on the Microsoft cloud.

 .. toctree::
    :hidden: